measurement-kit/measurement-kit/doc/api/ooni/dns_injection.md

 # DESCRIPTION

 The `DnsInjection` class allows to run OONI dns-injection test.
+In addition to `OoniTest`, this class honours the following options:

+- *"backend"* (string): address and port (separated by colon) of the server where a DNS server is *not* actually running such that, if we receive a response, such response has necessarily been injected.

 # EXAMPLE